 Why is it a must-try?

-Although this cocktail is commonly regarded as the forerunner of the modern Martini, the two cocktails are not genetically related.
+Although this cocktail is commonly as the forerunner of the modern Martini, the two cocktails are not genetically related.
 The Martinez is a delicious and sweet-leaning drink made with gin, sweet vermouth, maraschino liqueur, and Angostura bitters that shows only a passing similarity to its dry-vermouth cousin.
 Compare it to a Martini and see if you can see the connecting thread between the two.

 Sidecar